-Gloucester County Restraining Order Defense Lawyer
+Gloucester County Restraining Order Lawyer

 A restraining order filed against you, whether temporary or final, can have long-lasting implications that will impact both your professional life and personal life.
 When you have a restraining order filed against you, you will be barred from having any contact with the defendant.
 Furthermore, you may face additional criminal charges that are associated with the restraining order filed against you.
-When you are facing domestic violence charges in New Jersey, you need to be represented by a skilled attorney who is well-versed in New Jersey law and the serious consequences that a restraining order can have upon your life.
-The Gloucester County restraining order defense lawyer Michele Finizio has been serving and fighting for clients throughout New Jersey for years, and has the knowledge and expertise to help you with your case.
+When you are facing domestic violence charges in New Jersey, you need to be represented by a skilled attorney who is well-versed in New Jersey law and the serious consequences that a restraining order can have on your life.
+The Gloucester County restraining order lawyer, Michele Finizio has been serving and fighting for clients throughout New Jersey for years, and has the knowledge and expertise to help you with your case.

 Restraining Orders in Gloucester County, New Jersey

 The law in New Jersey allows for a person who feels that their safety is threatened to seek a restraining order.
 Restraining orders under the Prevention of Domestic Violence Act are designed to provide protection for the alleged victim by deterring the alleged attacker from making contact with them.
 When a restraining order is filed, the New Jersey Superior Court Judge is required to determine that the alleged actions did, indeed, occur and that the victim was the target of these predicate acts of domestic violence.
 Furthermore, the victim needs to swear either through an affidavit or by a sworn testimony that one or more of these acts occurred and that it’s necessary to have an order of protection in place in an effort to prevent the victim from enduring another domestic assault.